1898, Our Last Men in the Philippines: Plot

 During the Philippine Revolution in October 1897, Tagalog revolutionaries allied with the Katipunan attack a Spanish garrison in Baler, Aurora, killing 37 out of 50 soldiers stationed there.
 Three months later, the 2nd Expeditionary Battalion led by Captain Enrique de las Morenas y Fossí and Lieutenant Martín Cerezo is sent from Manila to retake the village.
 Despite being informed by Brother Carmelo of the San Luís Obispo de Tolosa church in Baler that the rebels have left, Cerezo takes no chances and orders his men to proceed with caution.
 Upon their arrival, they meet Sergeant Jimeno Costa, a survivor of the massacre, and Teresa, a villager who claims to have no qualms with the Spanish Empire.
 As the battalion consists of new recruits, they are warned by de las Morenas that the humidity, diseases, typhoons, and wildlife are the rebels' closest allies.
 Among the cadets is Carlos, an artist from Fuenlabrada de los Montes hoping to study at the Real Academia de Bellas Artes de San Fernando after the war.
 He confides with Brother Carmelo, who shares opium with him to relieve their pain.

-Some time later, a wounded messenger delivers news that the United States have declared war on Spain and subsequently destroyed the Spanish fleet in Cavite.
+Some time later, a wounded messenger delivers news that the United States has declared war on Spain and subsequently destroyed the Spanish fleet in Cavite.
 As Manila is under siege, supplies to the battalion have been cut off.
 Morenas orders his men to fortify the church against a possible attack.
 On 30 June 1898, Tagalog rebels attack the battalion, forcing them to retreat into the church.
 The next morning, Calixto Villacorta, speaking for Commander Teodoro Novicio Luna of the Filipino forces, offers a one-day truce for each side to bury their own.
 As both sides gather their dead, Spanish cadet Juan defects to the rebels.

 By 10 October, several cadets fall victim to beriberi due to contamination in the food rations from Manila.
 As Juan attempts to convince the battalion that they are fighting for a lost cause, Morenas succumbs to beriberi that night, leaving Cerezo in charge of the men.
 Teresa and the village women bring oranges and the latest newspapers to the church as a peace offering, leading to an argument between Cerezo and Costa over the fate of the battalion.
 On 31 December, Brother Carmelo dies of beriberi.
 Days later, upon hearing Teresa singing in the village, Cerezo shoots her, prompting the Tagalog forces to shell the church with artillery in retaliation.
 Cerezo leads Costa and some cadets to sabotage the rebels' cannon, but an erratic Carlos goes further by stealing the village's food and burning the surrounding houses before retreating back to the church.
 The next day, Carlos is locked in the basement after Brother Carmelo's opium pipe is found and he is experiencing withdrawal symptoms.